September 26, 2023 12:18 pm ETEstimated Read Time: 8 Minutes

-If it’s your first time eating edibles, start with a low dose (5-10 milligrams of THC).
+If it’s your first time eating edibles, start by buying some with a low dose (5-10 milligrams of THC) from the dispensary.
 Hydration, food, exercise, and sleep are simple ways to help your body recover from too much THC.
 You can also try detox pills, but keep in mind that their efficacy is still up in the air.

 If you’re interested in working edibles into your medical treatment plan or simply learning more about responsible edible cannabis use, get real medical advice from amedical cannabis doctor or cannabis coach today.